mhewedy/viper/README.md

 Create, control and connect to VirtualBox VM instances.

 Available commands:

+    Listing:
+      ls        List created VMs
+      ps        List running VMs
+      images    List VM images
+      ip        Show IP address for a running VM

+    VM basic:
-  ls        List all created VMs ps        List all running VMs create    Create a VM from VM image file tag       Put a tag on the VM rm        Remove one or more VMs start     Start one or more VMs stop      Stop one or more VMs ssh       ssh into a running VM port      Port forward from VM to host cp        Copy files from host to VM images    List VM images (from OVA files) ip        Show IP address for a running VM
+      create    Create a VM from VM image tag       Put a tag on a VM start     Start one or more VMs
+      stop      Stop one or more VMs
+      ssh       ssh into a running VM
+      rm        Remove one or more VMs

+  Host operations:
+      port      Port forward from VM to host cp        Copy files from host to VM
 ```

 ### Create a new VM